codelyfe/ShipWr3ck-OS/README.md

 # ShipWr3ck-OS
 Operating System for the WWW ( Over 122+ Apps )
+- Mission: Provide Technology to Everyone, no matter what device they're on or where they're at.
 ## COMING SOON
 Visit https://shipwr3ck.com to find out more.
 ### Features: